dfinity/interface-spec/spec/index.md

     -   `signature` (`blob`): Signature as specified in the [WebAuthn w3c recommendation](https://www.w3.org/TR/webauthn/#signature-attestation-types), which means DER encoding in the case of an ECDSA signature.

-#### Canister signatures
+#### Canister signatures {\#canister-signatures}

-The IC also supports a scheme where a canister can sign a payload by declaring a special “certified variable”.
+The IC also supports a scheme where a canister can sign a payload by declaring a special "certified variable".

 This section makes forward references to other concepts in this document, in particular the section [Certification](#certification).